Silvan-K/python-package-template/README.md

 # Python Package Template

-A template repository for python packages.
-Lowering the barrier to creating properly packaged python libraries including tests and CI.
+A template repository for python packages complete with basic testing and CI.
+Use this repository as a starting point for a python project to have these essentials set up from the get-go!

 ![CI status](https://github.com/Silvan-K/python-package-template/actions/workflows/ci.yaml/badge.svg)